danielslab/appium/sample-code/javascript-webdriverio/README.md

 * To run all of the tests, run `npm test`
 * To run individual tests, run `$(npm bin)/mocha test/path/to/test.js`

+* Simply save it and execute it using node
+* node test.js

+* you'll see Appium begin spitting out lots of logs and eventually the app will pop up on the screen
+* and start behaving as if an invisible user were tapping on it!

+## Syntax
+* ~ prefix means to find an element by its "accessbility id",
+* which in the case of Android means an element's "content description".

 ## Troubleshooting

 * ```Original error: '11.1' does not exist in the list of simctl SDKs.
 Only the following Simulator SDK versions are available on your system: x.y```